ETFs – Homogeneous Stock Market Slosh For You

 More troubling is the chart below, which shows corporations as the main buyers of their own stocks (US equities) since the financial crisis.
 All other categories (rest of world, households, institutions) were either flat or net sellers.

-In a recessionary environment the unravel of all of the above will be hella messy to say the least, having no financial flexibility because of all the debt they’ve taken on to buyback shares, the next logical step for these cash-strapped companies in a recession, well you got it, is to issue shares!
+In a recessionary environment the unravel of all of the above will be messy to say the very least, having no financial flexibility because of all the debt they’ve taken on to buyback shares, the next logical step for these cash-strapped companies in a recession, well you got it, is to issue shares!

 Buybacks Amplify Income Inequality